Landline switch FAQs and quick answers

 Do I need to do anything?

-That depends on what you have connected to your phone line.
-If you just have a phone, the change is straightforward, and your provider will handle most of it.
-If you have telecare, an alarm system, or other devices that use the phone line, you need to check whether they will still work.
+If you only have a phone, your provider handles the switch.
+If you have telecare, an alarm, or any device that uses the phone line, check whether it will still work on digital voice.
 Run the device checker.

 When will my line be switched?

-This depends on your provider and your area.
+It depends on your provider and area.
 You should receive notice before it happens.
-If you want to know, call your provider and ask.
+Call your provider to ask for your specific date.
 Timeline details.

 Has the deadline been delayed?

 The original target was December 2025.
-It was pushed back to January 2027 after concerns about telecare safety and power-cut resilience.
-The January 2027 date stands as of March 2026.
+Ofcom pushed it to January 2027 after telecare-safety and power-cut concerns.
+The January 2027 date still stands as of April 2026.

 Phones and calls